Icey067/Silent-Co-Driver/README.md

 ## 🛠️ Usage
 1. Open the dashboard in your web browser (`http://localhost:5173`).
-2. Observe the **Telemetry Chart** plotting the historical Lap Times vs Stress Index across 10 laps.
+2. Observe the **Telemetry Chart** plotting the historical Lap Times vs. Stress Index.
-3. Use the **Audio Control Panel** to upload one of the generated clips from the `backend/audio_clips/` folder.
+3. Review the **Unified Driver Panel** and **Radio Incident Log** for ongoing updates.
-4. Click **Analyze Clip**.
+4. Upload or stream audio clips to the system.
+The Faster-Whisper pipeline will transcribe the audio, extract acoustic metrics, and the Groq LLM will generate tactical directives and stress scores.
-5. Watch the **Driver Status Card** update dynamically with the transcribed text, AI confidence score, and color-coded stress level (Green/Yellow/Red).
+5. Watch the dashboard update dynamically with actionable insights.